 If we assume that you have enough stable bandwidth, you haven’t just bought a gaming computer for several thousand dollars, and you’re not playing in the competitive area, where every millisecond counts, then cloud gaming has these advantages:

-Take Care only of the Display, Sound, and Control
+Take care only of the display, sound, and input devices

 With Cloud Gaming, you step entirely out of the hardware race of past decades.
-So if you want to play the latest game smash hit – such as Cyperpunk 2077, then get into the cloud and start playing.
+So if you want to play the latest game smash hit – such as Cyperpunk 2077, Super People, or a new Call of Duty. then get into the cloud and start playing.
 Your computer or device doesn’t matter anymore, as long as you meet the minimum requirements.

 Get a decent monitor, plug in the peripherals you want, such as controllers, VR goggles, headset, or keyboard and mouse, and you’re ready to go!